grusha89/digitalgarden/_notes/Documents/Document detail/Document detail. Payments.md

 > * creditor name 35 max charachters- **RecipientName**
 > * when document is not approved
 > * when due date is weekend day
+> * IBAN and account number do not match

 When the payment is processed the dialog window with pending is displayed with the text "Confirming your payment, please wait"